ayberkt/formal-topology-in-UF/README.md

 9. `CantorSpace`.
 The definition of the formal Cantor topology along with a proof that it is compact.

+## Clickable HTML

+I will make an HTML rendering of the code available soon.

 ## Credits

 This is joint work with Thierry Coquand, my master's thesis supervisor.